abmajith/verilog-riscV32I-machine/README.md

 **Comparison Instructions** comparing register datas or register data with immediate value (part of data extracted from instructions).

-These classification are classifed based on how we naturally classify set assembly instructions more human readable way.
+These classification are classifed based on how we naturally classify assembly instructions.
 If we actually classify these instructions based on the encoding scheme, it will be totally 11 classes, before introducing these 11 classes further, we will go thorough some well known instructions and how its encoding looks like,